ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Exactly as in the Challenge/Response and Uni-Directional interaction models, there is an Evidence Generation-Appraisal loop, in which the Attester generates Evidence and the Verifier appraises it.
 In the Publish-Subscribe model above, the Attester publishes Evidence to the topic "AttEv" (= Attestation Evidence) on the PubSub server, to which a Verifier subscribed before.
 The PubSub server notifies Verifiers, accordingly, by forwarding the attestation Evidence.
-Although the above diagram depicts only full attestation Evidence and Event Logs, later attestations may use "deltas' for Evidence and Event Logs.
+Although the above diagram depicts only full attestation Evidence and Event Logs, later attestations may use "deltas" for Evidence and Event Logs.

-Verifiers appraise the Evidence and publish the Attestation Result to topic "AttRes" (= Attestation Result) on the PubSub server.
+Verifiers appraise the Evidence and publish the Attestation Result to the `AttRes` topic (= Attestation Result) on the PubSub server, which then serves as the dissemination point from which subscribers, such as Relying Parties or other authorized roles, retrieve the result.

 #### Attestation Result Generation